1st Nationwide Mortgage

 • Monthly PITIA (incl. taxes + insurance): $4,400

 • Result: Approved.
-Mid-OC SFRs in Tustin, Lake Forest, and Mission Viejo regularly pencil at 1.05-1.15 DSCR — viable without jumbo territory.
+Mid-OC SFRs in Tustin, Lake Forest, and Mission Viejo regularly pencil at 1.05–1.15 DSCR — viable territory without entering jumbo.
+Use the DSCR loan calculator to model your specific scenario.

 Frequently Asked Questions

-Coastal OC DSCR math is tight but workable — investors typically target 1.00-1.20 ratios with strong long-term appreciation and rent-growth expectations.
-North OC (Anaheim, Santa Ana, Garden Grove) and mid-OC (Tustin, Lake Forest) produce more favorable ratios.
-Premium coastal markets (Newport, Laguna) require jumbo DSCR and are appreciation plays.
+Coastal OC DSCR math is tight but workable — investors typically target 1.00–1.20 ratios with strong long-term appreciation and rent-growth expectations.
+North OC (Anaheim, Santa Ana, Garden Grove) and mid-OC (Tustin, Lake Forest) produce more favorable ratios out of the gate.
+Premium coastal markets (Newport, Laguna) require jumbo DSCR and are generally appreciation plays where cash flow tightens at purchase and improves as rents grow and Prop 13 keeps taxes flat.

 Yes, with one caveat: warrantability.
-Non-warrantable condos (high investor concentration, litigation, HOA delinquency) may require portfolio DSCR programs.
-Irvine’s planned communities are generally well-maintained — warrantability usually isn’t an issue in standard Irvine condo developments, but it’s worth verifying on the specific complex.
+Non-warrantable condos (high investor concentration, active litigation, HOA delinquency) may require portfolio DSCR programs.
+Irvine’s planned communities are generally well-maintained and warrantable — but it’s worth verifying the specific complex.
+Non-warrantable doesn’t mean ineligible; it means a different program with slightly different pricing.

 Yes — HOA dues are part of PITIA (the denominator in your DSCR calculation).
 A $500/month HOA meaningfully tightens the ratio.
 Run your DSCR math with the actual HOA amount, not an estimate.
 This is especially important for OC condos and planned-community SFRs where HOA fees can run $300–$1,000+/month.

 Yes.
 California ADU legislation applies fully across OC.
 Once an ADU is built and leased, the combined unit rents support DSCR refinancing at the higher post-ADU appraised value.
-Many OC investors use this strategy to build equity and improve cash flow simultaneously.
+Many OC investors use this strategy to build equity and improve cash flow simultaneously — buy the SFR, permit the ADU, then refi once both units are leased.

 Yes.
 LLC vesting is standard for OC investor deals.
-California LLCs or Delaware LLCs registered in CA are common structures.
-We have wholesale partners that accommodate both.
+California LLCs or Delaware LLCs registered in California are common structures.
+No need to close in your personal name and then transfer — the LLC closes as the owner of record.

 Get Started